Lydia (film): Plot

-In the present, the now-aged Bob tells Lydia that he has felt guilty about that night for the last forty years, but Lydia forgives him.
-She continues her story.
-Seeing Michael off to a troop ship heading to Cuba during the Spanish-American War, she realizes that another soldier is the same man who raced her and who gave her his carriage.
-She finally learns his name, Captain Richard Mason.
+In the present, the now-aged Bob tells Lydia that he has felt guilty about that night for the last forty years, but Lydia forgives him and continues her story.
+Seeing Michael off to a troop ship heading to Cuba during the Spanish-American War, she realizes that another soldier is the same man who raced her.
+His name turns out to be Captain Richard Mason.
 When the ship leaves, though, Lydia meets a young blind boy and escorts him to his impoverished home.
 She vows to use her money and time to help such children.

-At the school she has founded, Lydia meets blind pianist Frank Andre, who goes to work at the school and also falls in love with her.
-Lydia, however, turns him down as well, while Michael remains a friend and rejected suitor.
-At another ball, Lydia is swept off her feet by Richard Mason.
-The two steal away to her family's seaside home, where the couple share what seem to be a couple of idyllic weeks.
-Richard leaves Lydia behind when he goes to the mainland on a sailboat for supposed business, but the boat returns with only the home's caretaker, who gives her a letter from Richard saying that he has to settle affairs with another woman who has "a claim" on him.
-Many months later, in Boston, Lydia finally receives another letter from Richard, asking her to meet him at a church on New Year's Eve, but he fails to appear.
+At the school she founds, Lydia meets blind pianist-composer Frank Audrey, who goes to work there and falls in love with her and even composes a piano concerto as a musical tribute.
+Lydia, however, turns him down, while Michael remains a friend and rejected suitor.
+At another ball, Richard Mason sweeps Lydia off her feet.
+The two steal away to her family's seaside home, and spend weeks there.
+Richard leaves Lydia behind when he goes to the mainland on a sailboat for supposed business.
+However, the boat returns with only the home's caretaker, who gives her a letter saying that Richard has to settle affairs with another woman who has "a claim" on him.
+Months later, in Boston, Lydia receives another letter from Richard, asking to meet him at a church on New Year's Eve, but he fails to appear.

-With bitterness and regret, Lydia tells the three men about how she finally accepted Michael's marriage proposal, even though she could not return his love.
-That match also never happens, however, when her grandmother dies just before her wedding.
+Bitter and regretful, Lydia tells the three men about how she accepted Michael's marriage proposal, despite being unable to return his love.
+That match also never happens, however, when her grandmother dies just before the wedding.
 Lydia decides to devote the rest of her life exclusively to her school.

-As Lydia finishes her story, one final guest arrives, the now aged and bearded Richard Mason.
+As Lydia finishes her story, one final guest arrives, the now aged Richard Mason.
 Lydia seems willing to forgive him, but Mason does not remember her at all.
-Lydia describes this event as the "perfect punishment" for her past "sinful" behavior.
-She finally concedes to Michael that there was never only one true Lydia; she was a different person to everyone who met her.